 Slow Cooker Low-Carb Cauliflower Rice Greek Chicken Bowls include shredded Greek Lemon Chicken served over cauliflower rice and topped with Greek Salsa, and these are also Keto, low-glycemic, and gluten-free!
 Use Slow Cooker Recipes to find more recipes like this one.

 The low-carb Greek Chicken can also make this a cook-once/eat-twice slow cooker recipe.
 The chicken can be stored in the fridge for a day or two; then you chop up more Greek salsa ingredients and make more cauliflower rice and you’ve got dinner again.
-(For a Paleo or Whole 30 version of this dish, just use an approved dressing and omit the Feta cheese in the salsa mixture.
-And if you prefer to make this recipe in the Instant Pot, Click for Instant Pot Low-Carb Cauliflower Rice Greek Chicken Bowls!)
+(For a Paleo or Whole 30 version of this dish, just use an approved dressing and omit the Feta cheese in the salsa mixture.)

 Trim chicken and cut into strips to go in the slow cooker.
 Then mix lemon juice and zest, Greek seasoning, olive oil, Greek oregano, and a little pepper to make the sauce for cooking the chicken.